Vinay-Khanagavi/Cyberbear.github.io/README.md

 Welcome to **CyberBear**, a gamified platform designed to educate users on cybersecurity through interactive games, quizzes, and a fine-tuned LLM chatbot assistant.
 This project aims to make learning cybersecurity engaging and effective, targeting individuals, educational institutions, and businesses alike.

+CyberBear was co-founded and developed by Aditi Chhawacharia and Vinay Khanagavi.

 ## Table of Contents
 - [🐻 CyberBear: Gamifying Cybersecurity Awareness for Safer Online Practices 🛡️](#-cyberbear-gamifying-cybersecurity-awareness-for-safer-online-practices-️)
   - [Table of Contents](#table-of-contents)